A Day at Vincent Massey Academy: Infants

 - Each learning area is set up in the classroom, allowing the child to choose which activity they would like to participate in.

-- Food for Tots is our catering company, and they provide a specialized menu for our infant and toddler programs.
+- Real Food for Real Kids is our catering company, and they provide a specialized menu for our infant and toddler programs.
 The menu follows the Canadian Food Guide and is reviewed by a dietician.

 - Our menus incorporate a wide variety of foods and textures that infants are encouraged to try.
 The food choices on our menus encourage infants to self feed with their their fingers and to start using a child size spoon or fork.